hfakoor222/Fuzzy_Search_Multi_Vendor/README.md

 +
 network 2001:db8:**(())**

-finds all IPv6 globallly enabled bgp devices
+finds all IPv6 globallly enabled bgp devices.

 has been tested on Cisco routers, switches, and ASAv.
 I will be uploading code for Junos scraping soon, and also a video of the code working against ASA (tested last night).